 A lunch bag that can be transformed into a bread basket.
 I had this inspiration years ago, during breakfast.
 Can something like that be patented?
 I found out what it takes to do so from my Telekom colleague Gerhard Kramarz-von Kohout.
 He lists four personal aspects that characterize him as an inventor.
-He is responsible for 14 of the company's 8,000 or so patents.
-A new one will be coming soon.
+He is responsible for 15 of the company's almost 8,300 patents.

 One thing is clear: patents help Deutsche Telekom to identify and protect unique selling propositions.
-The company owns over 8,000 patents for technical solutions worldwide.
-Deutsche Telekom colleagues reported around 230 inventions in 2016 alone, of which nearly 200 were actually filed as patent applications – an excellent ratio.
-When you ask him about his soon-to-be 15 patents, Gerhard Kramarz-von Kohout responds modestly.
+The company owns almost 8,300 patents for technical solutions worldwide.
+Deutsche Telekom colleagues reported around 230 inventions in 2016 alone, of which nearly 200 were actually filed as patent applications.
+When you ask him about his 15 patents, Gerhard Kramarz-von Kohout responds modestly.
 He points out that he isn't the only active inventor at Deutsche Telekom by far.

 How did he realize that his solutions could be patentable?
 He got his start in the mobile communications industry in 1990 at Detecon.
 He studied mathematics and discovered cryptography as his favorite topic of interest.
 He has always been interested in technology and security, and even helped to develop the ATM-card+PIN payment method, which is still used today, when he was working at a Frankfurt-based company in the late 1980s.
 Encryption is also an important element in mobile communication networks.